walquis/http-class/README.md

 https://tools.ietf.org/html/rfc2616 - The answer to "Where do they come up with this stuff?"

-> Section 1.4 - "In the simplest case, this may be accomplished VIA A SINGLE CONNECTION."
+    Section 1.4 - "In the simplest case, this may be accomplished VIA A SINGLE CONNECTION."

 There it is!

 How close to HTTP is what we have already?
 * Can our server communicate with an HTTP client?
+[Let's try it]
 * Can our client communicate with an HTTP server?
+[Let's try it]

 FIRST - How could we try hitting our server.rb with an HTTP client?

     $ cd ../03.0-very-simple-http-server
     $ ruby server.rb

-What is an HTTP client we could use?
-[Chrome? ...]
+What is an HTTP client we could use?  [curl, Chrome, ...]

 [Hit http://localhost:8080 with Chrome.
 Look at the output.
 Look at the response headers in Chrome.]

 [Examine the server output, talk about what we see.
 For instance: Is our server sending valid HTTP?
 Why isn't Chrome complaining? ]
-[Look at the response headers in Chrome.
-Also, '-i' in curl shows response headers, if there are any]
+[Look at the response headers in Chrome.]

-How about curl (as a client)?
+How about curl (as a client)?   '-i' in curl shows response headers, if there are any.
     $ curl -i http://localhost:8080